-Includes 4 subsections that support outcomes where Services shall aim for a restraint and Subsections seclusion free environment, in which people's dignity and mana are maintained. applicable to this service fully attained.
+Includes 4 subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.
+Subsections applicable to this service fully attained. -- --

-Restraints are used at Horowhenua Masonic Village.
+Restraints were not used at Woburn Masonic Care.
 Managers and staff demonstrated a sound knowledge and understanding of providing the least restrictive practice, and alternative interventions.